candelas762/Predicting-species-composition/README.md

-# Predicting-species-composition
-Model and Predict Species Proportions
+# Model and Predict Species Proportions

 This repository contains an R Markdown tutorial for modeling and predicting tree species proportions using remote sensing data.
 The methodology leverages airborne laser scanning (ALS) and Sentinel-2 imagery, combined with Random Forest regression, to estimate species proportions at the stand level.